hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-tobacco-observation-intro.md

 Observation.value[x] is a coded value Observation.valueCodeableConcept, which should be drawn from the required ValueSet.
 The valid values are:

 * 'Exposed to tobacco smoke at home' (is registered when a child is exposed to tobaco.
-Exposure to tobacco smoke is defined by the national childrens database indicator, as explained here: https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/indberetning_sei/vejledninger_indberetning/bornedatabasen)
+Exposure to tobacco smoke is defined by the national childrens database indicator [as explained here](https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/indberetning_sei/vejledninger_indberetning/bornedatabasen))
 * 'Tobacco user' (is registered when a child reports tobacco use in the school take-off examination/udskolingsundersøgelse)
 * 'No current problems or disability' (is registered when the child does not have problems with tobacco exposure or use)